skellis46/finger-pointing-moon/case-for-support.md

 Practice-research is variously known as practice-research, practice-led research, artistic research, practice-based research and practice-as-research.
 It is not a singular method but rather a broad approach to integrating creative practice into scholarly contexts.
 The underpinning practices are diverse, distinct and often singular or one-off entities.
 Broadly speaking, the approach is characterised by the following: it is first-person, and involves self-critical reflection and analysis; it has a prolonged engagement with repetition through artistic practice; it often has an unstable or complex relationship to language and dissemination; and it deals with experiences that are commonly ambiguous and hidden.
 Given these characteristics -- and the historically tenuous footing of practice-research inside the Academy -- it is not surprising that the diverse range of outcomes artist-scholars state as research _findings_ are often at best conceived _a priori_, or at worst simply made up. _Finger Pointing Moon_ is predicated on the possibility that there is a systemic failure in practice-research to directly address the changes and differences made possible through research-focused artistic practices.

 In this research I propose to use body-based practice-research as a lens through which to critically examine the diverse collection of methods that comprise practice-research.
 By _body-based_ I mean artistic-scholarly practices like dance and somatics where the body underpins both the practices and the development of new understandings.
 Such practices are predicated on movement, gesture, posture and stillness.
 I propose to use body-based practice as a research lens because practices through the body represent an edge-case of the epistemic limits and possibilities of practice-research: they have a complex and often fraught relationship with language; many of the experiential nuances are not seen, but _felt_; they intersect with contested issues of embodiment and tacit awareness; and they have an equally contested relationship to disappearance, ephemerality and documentation.
-In _Finger pointing moon_ body-based practice-research will function as a type of case-study through which to examine and understand three underpinning epistemic problems in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what can and cannot be known; 3) The problem of generalisability.
+In _Finger pointing moon_ body-based practice-research will function as a type of case-study through which to examine and understand three underpinning epistemic problems in practice-research to do with 'new knowledge' or 'new understandings': 1) The problem of the proxy; 2) The problem of what can and cannot be known; 3) The problem of specificity.
 These three problems act as a conceptual structure for the research design and sit under the overarching project aim to address practice-research's fundamental epistemic question: _What can we know or understand differently as a consequence of practice-research?_

 ### Three underpinning epistemic problems in practice-research